Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs

 We take the reliability standard to be given by 24 GWh per year unserved energy and optimise scheduling and dimensioning subject to to constraint that this standard is met.
 This results in an average \emph{number of hours} per year in which there is unserved energy which is roughly in line with the current GB standard of a maximum of 3 such hours per year.
 However, modest variation of the chosen reliability standard makes very little difference to our conclusions.

 Example~\ref{ex:1} below considers a single store.
-In the remaining examples we \emph{schedule} storage using time-homogeneous value function derivatives $v_i(s)$ given by~\eqref{eq:10} (with~$s$ defined as there to be the volume of stored energy which may be output).
+In the remaining examples we \emph{schedule} storage using time-homogeneous value function derivatives $v_i(s)$ given by~\eqref{eq:10}---with~$s$ defined as there to be the volume of stored energy which may be output, and with the parameters~$\lambda_i$, $i\in S$, estimated from the data as described above.
 Thus, as previously discussed, the scheduling is almost completely non-anticipatory.
 We consider also the optimality of the scheduling algorithms used.

 We take the stores to be initially full.
 However, in all our examples, stores fill rapidly regardless of their initial energy levels, and these levels are in general independent of their initial values by the end of the first year of the 37-year period considered.